 Alice participated in her local Race for Life 10k charity run.

-Vicky supervised swimming gala’s at her local pool.
+During this time, I supervised swimming galas at her local pool.

-Sam won gold in her first cross-fit competition.
+I won gold in my very first cross-fit competition.

 Example Personal statement: